anttiluode/TakensPhaseSpaceVisualizerVST/README.md

 EDIT:

-Use Phasespacemicroscope3.py with VB Audio cable as the vst was not as good.
+Use Phasespacemicroscope3.py (standalone) with VB Audio cable as the vst was not as good.
+So channel something to vb output and use the vb input in the code.

 A Real-Time Topological Window into Audio Dynamics